How Much Does It Cost to Refinance a Mortgage?

 VA Streamline Refinance

 Active-duty military members and veterans who have VA loans can choose a VA Interest Rate Reduction Refinance Loan (IRRRL), also known as a VA Streamline refinance.
 The VA will offer this type of refinance only if it will provide a financial benefit to the borrower, such as a lower interest rate or lower monthly payment.
-Borrowers who want to refinance because they don’t like their current lender or because they want to cash out some of their equity will need to choose a different type of mortgage refinance.
+Borrowers who want to refinance because they don’t like their current lender or because they want to tap into their equity will need to choose a different type of mortgage refinance.

 USDA Streamline Refinance